Blog / Moving Tips / Housing Mortgage Rates for 2025: Forecast and Predictions

 If you don’t want to buy a house now, you can focus on saving money, saving for a larger down payment, which would help lower monthly payment, and improve your credit score.
 These factors will help you when buying a house at the right time for you.

-As always, consult with your real estate experts, mortgage lender experts, and anyone else who’ll assist you in your journey.
-You also can use an online mortgage calculator as well.
+As always, consult with your real estate experts, mortgage lender experts, and anyone else who’ll assist you in your homebuying journey.
+You can use online mortgage calculators to assist as well.

 The words “mortgage interest rates” are written on a piece of paper that sits on a desk.
 Surrounding the piece of paper is a calculator, a pair of glasses, and a pen.”

-Mortgage rates in the housing market stayed higher than most experts expected in 2024.
-Potential home buyers could see some relief at the end of 2024 and in 2025 with interest rates likely to decrease.
+Mortgage rates in the housing market stayed higher than most experts expected in 2025.
+Potential homebuyers could see some relief at the end of 2025 and in 2026 with interest rates likely to decrease.

-The Federal Reserve could help lower interest rates by cutting rates at the group’s December meeting.
-Housing prices have increased along with a housing shortage that has hurt potential home buyers from finding their dream home.
+The Federal Reserve could help lower interest rates by cutting rates at the group’s September and December meetings.
+Housing prices have increased along with a housing shortage that has hurt potential homebuyers from finding their dream home.

-Finally, buying a house is a personal decision for each individual and family.
+Finally, buying a house is a personal decision for every individual or family.
 As always, consult with your real estate and loan mortgage experts first.